 Shawn Hardnett is a lifelong educator who has long been interested in the problems facing young men.
 He will not stay quiet,despite his controversial position, and took the drastic action of fighting to open an all-boys’ charter school to serve middle school aged boys in the two poorest wards of Washington, DC.
 And he succeeded.
 He is now the founder and CEO of Statesmen College Preparatory Academy.

-Over the course of our conversation, he explains why we must use the word “crisis” to describe what’s happening with our nation’s boys, and he describes the catastrophic consequences that the special education label has had on black boys and pushes back hard on the “toxic masculinity” narrative.
+Over the course of his conversation with Erika, he explained why we must use the word “crisis” to describe what’s happening with our nation’s boys, and he described the catastrophic consequences that the special education label has had on black boys and pushes back hard on the “toxic masculinity” narrative.